Chris-McGonigle/island-flowers/testing/testing.md

 The 'li' tag as child of a nav element errors were ignored as this was the same process as used in the project walkthrough videos.

-The duplicate id 'user-options' warning was ignored as the validator is picking up the mobile and desktop versions of the nav bar account dropdowns, again matching the style as per the walkthrough videos.
+The duplicate id 'user-options' warning was ignored as the validator is picking up the mobile and desktop versions of the nav bar account dropdowns, again matching the style as per the walkthrough videos so this was ignored.

 The javascript type warnings were also ignored, again as the code matches that as shown by the instructor videos.